ajs17/memills/content/people/mills-edward-hallock-1819-family/features/staten-island.md

 weight: 4
 ---

 Edward and Mary Ann began their marriage in Staten Island NY where they lived throughout the 1850's and where all three Mills children were born.
-Here, Edward likely learned the grocery business from [Charles M. Pine](https://www.findagrave.com/memorial/199952123/charles-m-pine) (1812 to 8 Oct 1897), who eventually co-owned E. H. Mills & Co. in Corfu.
+Here, Edward likely learned the grocery business from [Charles Mills Pine](https://www.findagrave.com/memorial/199952123/charles-m-pine) (1811 or 1812 to 8 Oct 1897), who eventually co-owned E. H. Mills & Co. in Corfu.

 <!--more-->

+(Charles' parents are [Charles L. Pine](https://www.findagrave.com/memorial/58487321/charles-l-pine) (1785 to Apr 1853) and Sarah Soper (1787 to ?).)

 It appears the Mills lived in Staten Island throughout the 1850's, and Edward may have lived there for a significant time prior.
 When the Mills married in 1850, Edward is said to be "of Factoryville".